shanielk9/Garage-Management-System-master/README.md

 # Garage-Management-System-master
 ## Desktop Application, developed in Java as part of a software engineering course.
-Using Swing, Design patterns and Jsons.
+Using Swing,  MVC architecture, Design Patterns, JSON files.

+The system provides a simple user interface, which allows management and tracking of vehicles that are in the garage.<br>
+You can perform actions such as: adding a new vehicle to the garage, refueling the vehicleת and inflating the wheels.<br>
+In addition, you can see a list of all the vehicles currently in the garage and what their status is.

+**NOTE:** password for Team: Admin <br/>

 **ScreenShots:**